 Problem: Like the other towns in the county, Woods is facing development pressure.
-A large (200 acre) piece of forest is up for sale, and many people in the town are discussing if the land should remain forest or zoned for farming.
+A large (200 acre) piece of forest is up for sale, and many people in the town are discussing if the land should remain forested or become zoned for farming.

-Allow development of a grass-fed beef farm.
+A. Allow development of a grass-fed beef farm.
 This kind of development would remove the forest, but it would limit the numbers of cows that are allowed on the farm to 100 (each free-ranging cow needs about 2 acres for food).
 The cows would need access to pasture year-round, but will also need some grain and hay in the winter.

-Ecosystem Services and Money Costs and Profit Consequence Who will this most affect? -2 Air quality card Trees help clean the air and maintain shade and humidity. -2 Water quality card Forests can reduce runoff and take up water pollution; animal waste may create water pollution -1 Biodiversity card Forests provide habitat for many organisms + \$2,000 Initial profit of \$1,000 from logs and then taxes on the farming activities Residents who like this idea: 70%
+Ecosystem Services Consequence Who will this most affect? and Money Costs and Profit -2 Air quality card Trees help clean the air and maintain shade and humidity. -2 Water quality card Forests can reduce runoff and take up water pollution; animal waste may create water pollution -1 Biodiversity card Forests provide habitat for many organisms - 1 Human health card People might end up eating more meat + \$2,000 Initial profit of \$1,000 from logs and then taxes on the farming activities Residents who like this idea: 70%

-B. Allow the land to stay a forest.
+B. Keep the land as forest.
 This option doesn't cost anything, and it would make residents who enjoy the outdoors very happy.
 However, it also wouldn't provide many jobs or any businesses.